LesiaChaban/gdk-oci-adb/04-provision-vault/provision-vault.md

 3. Click **Create Key**.

-4. View the **Master Key Details**.

 Congratulations!
-In this lab, you created a new OCI Vault in your workshop compartment.
+In this lab, you created a new OCI Vault with Master Encryption Key in your workshop compartment.

 You may now **proceed to the next lab**.